 For example, take this reference photo:

 This is a complex scene, with countless leaves, branches, shadows, highlights, accents, and colors.
-Not long ago, I would have put this in the "too hard" basket as my untrained eyes would have been overwhelmed by information.
-But now, I am able to tune out the noise and narrow down on the important details.
+Not long ago, I would have put this in the “too hard” basket as my untrained eyes would have been overwhelmed by information.
+But now, I can tune out the noise and narrow down on the important details.

 To give you an idea of what I see, below is the start of a recent study.
 Nothing more than basic color shapes.
 It took me about 10 minutes to get to this stage.
 Yet, even with such primitive detail, there is a quality of realism to it.
 That is the beauty of narrowing down on the important details and getting them right.

 Below is the end result.
 Keep in mind this is just a small study done in preparation for a larger work (to be revealed shortly, along with progress shots).

 I have also been playing around with filters in Photoshop to simplify the noise without picking up a brush (see the two examples below).
 But this is a matter for a separate post.